You’re going to love these moon phase activities for upper elementary and middle school!

 - Students can make a flip grid video to explain how to use the moon model and how it works.

-- Number the different phases with sticky notes (out of order) and have students work in partners to identify the different phases they see.
+- Number the different phases with sticky notes (out of order) and have students work with partners to identify the different phases they see.

 6. MOON PHASE TASK CARDS

-Task cards are one of my favorite ways to add some extra reinforcement to the learning about a topic.
+Task cards are one of my favorite tools to reinforce learning about a specific topic.
 These phases of the moon task cards are a great way to add some extra practice or review in the classroom.

 Take your Moon Phase Investigation to the Next Level!